 What is cancer rehabilitation?

 Cancer rehabilitation helps you live the life you want to live.
 It can decrease pain, improve fatigue and quality of life and can help you get back to your life roles (mother, caretaker, brother, friend, among others).
-Services help with everything from addressing pain, fatigue and balance; building a physical activity/exercise program and coping with and rebuilding from physical and/or cognitive issues.
+Services address many issues including pain, fatigue, and balance and may also include building a customized physical activity/ exercise program to help individuals cope with physical and/or cognitive issues.

 Why is cancer rehabilitation a good choice?

 Sixty (60) percent of all people affected by cancer have at least one physical or functional issue as a result of their cancer treatment.24, 26 This can happen all at once or over time.
 In addition, 25 to 60 percent of experience lasting pain,7 while 80 to 90 percent deal with fatigue related to their cancer.15

 ReVital's highly skilled and certified physical, occupational and speech therapists are experts at helping individuals overcome the vast array of cancer treatment-induced issues.
 Our therapists have completed a comprehensive cancer rehabilitation education program and are taught the nation's latest evidence-based best practices.